tonethar/IGME-330-Spring-2020/exams/midterm-variables-scope-functions-review.md

 ### I-D. Questions on Variable Scope

-- For each question, what will be logged out?
+- For questions #1 - #9, what will be logged out?
 - If there is an error, write "ERROR" next to the line of code that produces it
 - After you have answered all of the questions, test yourself in the debugger to see if you were right
 - Assume that all following code is running in *strict mode*